Srekel/the-entitytainer/README.md

 Basically a multimap implementation in C, aimed at game development.

 Its main purpose is to keep track of hierarchies of entities.
-This can be useful for attachments (e.g. holding a weapon in the hand) and inventory (having a piece of cheese in a bag in the backpack on the back of a character) for example.
+This can be useful for attachments (e.g. holding a weapon in the hand) and inventory (having a piece of cheese in a bag in the backpack on the back of a character) or a workplace hierarchy, keeping track of who's the boss of who, for example.

 ## Problem statement